• About HIC.

 HIC (Hydrogen Induced Cracking) is the result of a corrosive reaction between carbon steel and hydrogen sulphide.
 Wet hydrogen sulphide (H2S) cracking in steel has been a problem in petroleum refining and upstream oil and gas processing since the 1950s.
-Working conditions where wet H2S prevails are often described as sour service conditions and the term sour gas can be also be used in this context.
+Working conditions where wet H2S prevails are often described as “sour service conditions” and the term “sour gas” can be also be used in this context.
+The industries commonly affected by this problem are oil, gas and petrochemical.
 As more fields rich in H2S are exploited, and this is increasingly the case, the problem is increasingly significant for equipment fabricated in potentially sensitive carbon-manganese (C-Mn) steels.
+Brown McFarlane supplies HIC steel plate tested to combat this common problem

 Steel in contact with water containing H2S will corrode producing hydrogen at its surface.
 H2S not only inhibits the formation of hydrogen gas, so reducing the opportunity for it to escape, but promotes its absorption in to the steel.
 At typical working temperatures below 200 degrees Celsius hydrogen atoms can become trapped causing embrittlement and ultimately cracking.